Moment Constrained Optimal Transport for Control Applications: Duality

 \subsection{Regularization}

-Recall that the functional $ \Cut(\gamma) \eqdef D( \gamma \| \mu_1\otimes \mu_2) $ is used to define the Sinkhorn distance in \cite{cut13}, and coincides with mutual information when the marginals of $\gamma$ agree with the given probability measures $\mu_1$ and $\mu_2$.
+Recall that the functional $ \KL (\pi \| \mu_1\otimes\mu_2 ) $ is used to define the Sinkhorn distance \citep{cut13}, and coincides with mutual information when the marginals of $\pi$ agree with the given probability measures $\mu_1$ and $\mu_2$.
 In the present paper, the marginal $\mu_2$ is a design parameter.
-The general examples in \Section{s:num} illustrate how it might be selected.
-In particular, it is explained why the special case $\mu_2=\mu_1$ is useful in applications to stochastic control.